rachael-walker/darts-thesis/README.md

 * `function_tool.py`: Contains helper function to assist with saving and loading .pkl files.
 These functions were taken from Haugh and Wang's original darts code.

 Would like to thank Martin Haugh & Chun Wang for producing a very clean [codebase](https://github.com/wangchunsem/OptimalDarts) and sharing it publicly.
-Their original work was instrumental in producing this analysis.
+Their original work was instrumental in enabling this handicapping analysis.